Champii/Nodulator/README.md

         res.status(200).send resource.ToJSON()

 # We create a resource, and we attach the PlayerRoute
-# The {account: true} config object tell us that it's an Account Resource
-# It will hold all the authentication logic of the app
-class PlayerResource extends Nodulator.Resource 'player', PlayerRoute, {account: true}
+class PlayerResource extends Nodulator.Resource 'player', PlayerRoute

   # We create a LevelUp method
   LevelUp: (done) ->